List of "Weird Al" Yankovic polka medleys: "Polka Face"

 "Polka Face" is the eleventh Weird Al polka medley.
 It was performed in concert in 2010, and was released on the 2011 album Alpocalypse.
 The medley consists of then-recent dance-pop, hip hop, and R&B songs.
+This was the last polka to feature Warren Leuning on the trumpet before his death in 2012.

 The following songs are contained in the medley: